FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

     </div>
 </div>

-Having the team struggle against the two most popular archetypes of the format wasn’t great!
-Because my goal was *still* to bring Torkoal to a lot of games, I sought to keep the identity of the team as being Sun-oriented.
-Thus, I first tried replacing Floette.
-I decided exchanging the secondary Mega option for a **a Life Orb-equipped Rotom-Wash**, running **Thunderbolt, Hydro Pump, Volt Switch and Will-o-Wisp**.
+Clearly, the team was facing an uphill battle near-constantly, and something would need to change.
+And because my goal was *still* to bring Torkoal to a lot of games, I sought to keep the identity of the team as being Sun-oriented when considering what those changes would.
+Thus, I opted to keep the Mega Pyroar, and instead tried replaccing the Mega Floette with a **Life Orb-equipped Rotom-Wash**, running **Thunderbolt, Hydro Pump, Volt Switch and Will-o-Wisp**.

-The theory here was the combination of **Electric-type** and **Water-type** coverage gave me excellent options into opposing Water-types and Fire-types, such as Milotic and Ceruledge, who otherwise would wall the team fairly well. **Levitate**, meanwhile, gave me a defensive switch-in against Ground-type damage, which this team completely lacked a resistance to before, with Vileplume’s Poison-typing doing it no favors in that regard.
+The theory here was the combination of **Electric** and **Water-type** coverage gave me **excellent options into opposing Water and Fire, and Rock-types**, such as Milotic, Ceruledge, and Tyranitar, who otherwise would wall the team fairly well. **Levitate**, meanwhile, gave me a **defensive switch-in against Ground-type damage**, which this team completely lacked a resistance to before.

 I think this could have worked fairly well if I was willing to put in the time to refine Rotom’s stat spread and moveset.
 But I still kept finding myself not wanting to bring Mega Pyroar to most games, as it still suffered from all of the shortcomings which I had mentioned earlier.
 This was still not how I wanted to be using my Mega slot, so it was back to the drawing board...